 How our food composters work

-All living species, including our bodies, follow the same laws that control this process.
-In fact, commercial aerobic digestion technology is sometimes referred to as a “mechanical stomach” since it closely resembles the human digestive process.
+This process is governed by universal principles applicable to all living species, including humans.
+In fact, commercial aerobic digestion technology is sometimes referred to as a “mechanical stomach” due to its close resemblance to the human digestive process.

 The digestion of food waste offers a practical means of managing organic waste at its source.
 Opting to process your food waste (and subsequently, compostable packaging waste on-site) can effectively address major challenges associated with food waste management, notably reducing the need for waste transportation to landfills.

 Microorganisms adeptly facilitate the breakdown of organic waste, and this degradation transpires notably faster within our BMD machines compared to traditional landfill breakdown, which carries adverse environmental implications.